 - High School Diploma or GED

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 Preparing to take the Certification Exam

 Once you have registered to attempt the competency exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has examination materials based upon their credentialing exams.
 Be certain to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the official exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are hastily inputted in the national registry and a digital copy of your official certification is available in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 - Evaluating a patient and explaining procedures

 - Verify patients identity